jenkinsci/custom-war-packager/README.md

 * It allows patching WAR contents like bundled libraries, system properties
 * It allows self-configuration via [Groovy Hook Scripts](https://wiki.jenkins.io/display/JENKINS/Groovy+Hook+Script) or [Configuration-as-Code Plugin](https://github.com/jenkinsci/configuration-as-code-plugin) YAML files
+* It can prepare Dockerfiles and build Docker images

 ### Demo

 * [Jenkins WAR - all latest](./demo/all-latest-core) - bundles master branches for core and some key libraries/modules
 * [Jenkins WAR - all latest with Maven](./demo/all-latest-core-maven) - same as a above, but with Maven
 * [External Task Logging to Elasticsearch](./demo/external-logging-elasticsearch) -
-runs External Logging demo and preconfigures it using System Groovy Hooks
+runs External Logging demo and preconfigures it using System Groovy Hooks.
+The demo is packaged with Docker, and it provides a ready-to-fly Docker Compose package.
 * [Configuration as Code](./demo/casc) - configuring WAR with
 [Configuration-as-Code Plugin](https://github.com/jenkinsci/configuration-as-code-plugin) via YAML
 * [Custom WAR Packager CI Demo](https://github.com/oleg-nenashev/jenkins-custom-war-packager-ci-demo) - Standalone demo with an integrated CI flow